Luna Cryptocurrency Collapse: How UST Broke and Why It Matters

 What's a stablecoin?

 To understand the crypto catastrophe, you first need to know what a stablecoin is.
 In essence, it's a cryptocurrency that's pegged to a more stable currency.
-The biggest such coins are Tether and USDC, which like most stablecoins are both tied to the US dollar.
-So if you have 1,000 USDC tokens, for instance, they can at any time be exchanged for 1,000 US dollars.
+The biggest such coins are tether and USDC, which like most stablecoins are both tied to the US dollar.
+So if you have 1,000 USDC tokens, for instance, they can at any time be exchanged for $1,000.

-Stablecoins are integral parts of "DeFi" (decentralized finance), designed to be ways for investors to hedge against the volatility of the cryptocurrency market.
-Say ether's price is $2,000, a trader could exchange one ether for 2,000 USDC tokens.
+Stablecoins are integral parts of "DeFi," or decentralized finance, designed to be ways for investors to hedge against the volatility of the cryptocurrency market.
+Say ether's price is $2,000 -- a trader could exchange one ether for 2,000 USDC tokens.
 If tomorrow ether drops 50% to $1,000, those 2,000 USDC tokens would still be worth $2,000 and could be traded for two ether tokens.
-When investors smell a downswing coming, they put their money on stablecoins like Tether, USDC and, until this week, UST.
+When investors smell a downswing coming, they put their money on stablecoins like tether, USDC and, until this week, UST.

 Stablecoins also provide the means for cryptocurrency loaning and borrowing, making them a foundational technology of DeFi.

-The Terra UST coin is different to Tether and USDC in a key way.
-Tether and USDC are backed by actual US dollars, whereas UST is what's known as an "algorithmic" or "decentralized" stablecoin.
-The idea is that, through a few clever mechanisms, plus billions in bitcoin reserves, the UST's dollar peg can be maintained without it having to be backed by actual US dollars.
+The terra/UST coin is different from tether and USDC in a key way -- it's not backed by actual US dollars, but rather is what's known as an algorithmic or decentralized stablecoin.
+(Tether's US reserves have come under scrutiny in the past, with there being some conjecture over how many dollars it actually holds -- but it's US dollar backed in principal.)
+The idea is that, through a few clever mechanisms, plus billions in bitcoin reserves, the UST's dollar peg can be maintained without it having to be backed by the dollar.

-"A decentralized stablecoin is the Holy Grail of DeFi," explained Cyrus Younessi, former Head of Risk Management at MakerDAO, the group behind DAI stablecoin.
-Bitcoin and ether's selling point is that they're difficult for bureaucrats, politicians and central bankers to control, but their downside is price volatility.
+"A decentralized stablecoin is the Holy Grail of DeFi," said Cyrus Younessi, former head of risk management at MakerDAO, the group behind DAI stablecoin.
+The selling point of bitcoin and ether is that they're difficult for bureaucrats, politicians and central bankers to control, but their downside is price volatility.
 "If you could take those assets, extract stability out of them and productize it, then that's huge," Younessi said.

 "But it's not very viable."